 4:140 Waiver of Student Fees

-The Superintendent will recommend to the Board for adoption what fees, if any, will be charged for the use of textbooks, consumable materials, extracurricular activities, and other school fees.
-Students will pay for loss of school books or other school-owned materials.
+The Superintendent will recommend to the School Board a schedule of fees, if any, to be charged students for the us of textbooks, consumable materials, extracurricular activities, and other school student fees.
+Students must also pay fines for the loss of or damage to school books or other school-owned materials.

-Fees for textbooks, other instructional materials, and driver education are waived for students who meet the eligibility criteria for fee waiver contained in this policy.
-In order that no student be denied educational services or academic credit due to the inability of parents/guardians to pay fees and charges, the Superintendent will recommend to the Board for adoption what additional fees, if any, the District will waive for students who meet the eligibility criteria for fee waiver.
-Students receiving a fee waiver are not exempt from charges for lost and damaged books, locks, materials, supplies, and equipment.
+Fees for textbooks, other instructional materials, and driver education, as well as fines for the loss of damage of school property are waived for students who meet the eligibility criteria for a waiver as described in this policy.
+In order that no student be denied educational services or academic credit due to the inability of parents/guardians to pay fees and fines, the Superintendent will recommend to the Board which additional fees and fines, if any, the District will waive for students who meet the eligibility criteria for a waiver.

-The Superintendent shall ensure that applications for fee waivers are widely available and distributed according to State law and ISBE rule, and that provisions for assisting parents/guardians in completing the application are available.
+The Superintendent shall ensure that a notice of waiver applicability is provided to parents/guardians with every bill for fees and/or fines, and that applications for waivers are widely available and distributed according to State law and Ill.
+State Board of Education (ISBE) rule and that provisions for assisting parents/guardians in completing the application are available.

-A student shall be eligible for a fee waiver when:
+A student shall be eligible for a fee and fine waiver when:

-The Superintendent or designee will give additional consideration where one or more of the following factors are present:
+The Superintendent or designee will give additional consideration when one or more of the following factors are present:

 - Illness in the family;